Minimax Confidence Intervals for the Sliced Wasserstein Distance: Finite-Sample Confidence Intervals

-where $F_{\theta,n}:x \in \bbR \mapsto \frac 1 n \sum_{i=1}^n I(X_i^\top \theta \leq x)$ for all $\theta \in\bbS^{d-1}$, and $F_\theta^{-1}$ denotes the quantile function of $P_\theta = {\pi_\theta}_\# P$.
-Such a bound can be obtained, for instance, by an application of the VC inequality \citep{vapnik2013} over the set of half-spaces in $\bbR^d$.
-An assumption-light confidence interval for $\sw_{r,\delta}(P,Q)$ with finite-sample coverage may then be constructed by following the same lines as in the previous section.
+uniformly in $P\in \calP(\bbR^d)$, where $F_{\theta,n}(x)= (1/n)\sum_{i=1}^n I(X_i^\top \theta \leq x)$ for all $x \in \bbR$ and $\theta \in\bbS^{d-1}$, and $F_\theta^{-1}$ denotes the quantile function of $P_\theta = {\pi_\theta}_\# P$.
+Such a bound can be obtained, for instance, by applying the VC inequality \citep{vapnik2013} to the empirical process indexed by the set of half-spaces in $\bbR^d$.
+An assumption-free confidence interval for $\sw_{r,\delta}(P,Q)$ with finite-sample coverage may then be constructed by following the same lines as in the previous section.
 Due to the uniformity of equation \eqref{eq::vc_half_spaces} over the unit sphere, however, it can be seen that the length of such an interval is necessarily dimension-dependent.
-In what follows, we instead show that it is possible to obtain a confidence interval with dimension-independent length by exploiting the fact that the Sliced Wasserstein distance is a mean with respect to the distribution $\mu$.
+In what follows, we instead show that it is possible to obtain a confidence interval with dimension-independent length by exploiting the fact that the Sliced Wasserstein distance is a mean with respect to $\mu$.

-Let $\theta_1, \dots, \theta_N$ be an i.i.d. sample from the distribution $\mu$, for some integer $N \geq 1$, and let $\mu_N = \frac 1 N \sum_{i=1}^N \delta_{\theta_i}$ denote the corresponding empirical measure.
+Let $\theta_1, \dots, \theta_N$ be an i.i.d.\ sample from the distribution $\mu$, for some integer $N \geq 1$, and let $\mu_N = (1/N) \sum_{i=1}^N \delta_{\theta_i}$ denote the corresponding empirical measure.
 Consider the following Monte Carlo approximation of the Sliced Wasserstein distance between the distributions $P$ and $Q$,

-For any $\theta \in \bbS^{d-1}$, let $[L_{N,nm}(\theta), U_{N,nm}(\theta)]$ be the confidence interval in equation \eqref{eq::one_dim_CI} for $W_{r,\delta}(P_{\theta}, Q_{\theta})$, at level $1-\alpha/N$.
+For any $\theta \in \bbS^{d-1}$, let $[\ell_{N,nm}(\theta), u_{N,nm}(\theta)]$ be the confidence interval in equation \eqref{eq::one_dim_CI} for $W_{r,\delta}(P_{\theta}, Q_{\theta})$, at level $1-\alpha/N$.
 Let